-We'd like to thank Barbara Deitel for the long hours devoted to technical research on this project.
+Thanks to Barbara Deitel for the long hours devoted to technical research on this project.
 We're fortunate to have worked with Pearson's dedicated team of publishing professionals.
-We appreciate the guidance, wisdom and energy of Tracy Johnson, Manager, Commercial Product & Content Strategy Computer Science.
-Tracy and her team handle all of our academic textbooks.
-Erin Sullivan and Jackleen Sougrakpam recruited the book's academic and professional reviewers, respectively, and managed the review process.
-Bob Engelhardt and Rajinder Singh managed the production of the book's suite of digital versions.
-Ashley Santora, Kaitlyn Coddington and Jenell Forschler helped us determine which genAIs in general and which genAI outputs in particular were acceptable to our publisher, Pearson Education, from a permissions perspective.
-We selected the cover art, and Chuti Prasertsith designed the cover.
-Jessica Deitel contributed design insights to the cover layout.
+We appreciate the guidance, wisdom and energy of Laura Lewin, Executive Editor of Pearson, IT & Professional group.
+Laura and her team handle all of our professional books in print and digital formats.
+Jackleen Sougrakpam and Erin Sullivan recruited the book's professional and academic reviewers, respectively, and managed the review process.
+Julie Nahil managed the production of the book's suite of print and digital versions.
+Ashley Santora, Kaitlyn Coddington and Jenell Forschler helped us determine which genAIs in general and which genAI outputs in particular were acceptable to our publisher, Pearson, from a permissions perspective.
+Chuti Prasertsith located the cover art from Pearson's approved sources and designed several alternative covers.
+Jessica Deitel's design sense helped us select the final cover from those alternatives.